nimbella/docs/docs/configuration.md

         main: myMain
 ```

-The details concerning how actions and packages are controlled from the configuration can be found in [the deployer specification](deployer-spec.md#actions).
+All properties that can be specified in `project.yml` are explained in [the deployer specification](deployer-spec.md).

 ### Symbolic variables